aigitty/Android_AppBus/README.md

 # Android_AppBus
-This app is about a Bus Timing System creared with Android Studio.
+This app is about a Bus Timing System created with Android Studio.